mpalash/aliakbarmehta/_content/talk-talk-~-re-musing-the-museum-kiasma-museum-contemporary-art-2018.md

 >
 > To be heard?

 Ethnocentrism is a dominant, normative and often hegemonic thinking that would have all of us, as individuals, believe that ‘My Culture is better than yours’.

 Conversely, The act of being a student is a performative act.
 It is an act that actively disengages with the statement of ethnocentrism, and states instead that ‘your knowledge is better than mine’.
 As students those who profess to be in a state of learning) we hope and claim to seek that knowledge by a seemingly simple acknowledgement ‘Your Culture is better than mine’.
 Of course, this statement is at least partially utopian if not terribly presumptuous.
 But I make it in the face of the current ethnocentricity that has seemingly shaped our understanding of history, a history of struggle, of conflict and violence, and other relations of power structures.

 In postcolonial theory, unlearning dominant knowledge has been repeatedly discussed as an important practice for challenging the value-encoding apparatus from inside the structure of knowledge production.
 Is it even possible to simply leave dominant knowledge behind?
 For Nora Sternfeld, the answer is clear – there is simply no way back to a time or place before the history of relations of power and violence that are responsible for what we know today.
 For her, it is an absurd position, one that may even support the hegemonic power relations at play; “unlearning” is not merely interested in finding ways to avoid hegemony, but instead in formulating counter-hegemonic processes.
 Unlearning therefore neither involves imagining going back to a time before the current power relations were in place, nor a clear-cut correction process.
 It is about naming and thereby socially transforming histories of violence and spaces of agency created by resistance and struggles for liberation.
 In this sense, it is a form of learning that actively rejects dominant, privileged, exclusionary and violent forms of knowledge and acting, which we still often understand as education, and knowledge.

-For me , Museum of Impossible Forms is a partial response towards the fulfilment of a responsibility to facilitate and/or empower the facilitation of a new kind of para-institution.
+For me , Museum of Impossible Forms is a partial response towards the engulfment of a responsibility to facilitate and/or empower the facilitation of a new kind of para-institution.
 The main aim of all activities, events, and programs, is to continue to investigate the foundation on which M{if} is proposed, which is: To create a space that facilitates the creation of emancipatory knowledge that upholds the principles of decoloniality and equality, within a larger framework of ‘Alternative Pedagogy’ and ‘Para Institutional Spaces’, as a space for learning, unlearning and relearning.

 We at Museum of Impossible Forms wish to complicate the words ‘Museum’, and ‘Impossible’.
 For us, the word museum already contains within it the contemporary notions of the para-museum, the counter museum, the anti-museum.
 Museum no longer represent the ivory towers and petrification machines, where objects are preserved and inventoried in accordance with their cultural and historical ‘value’.
 Rather, they must take upon themselves to (re)establish their relationship to society and take on the role of being educational.